Major ICC Cricket Rules and Regulations

 It is unfair that any member of the team on the pitch deliberately tries to distract the attacker while he is preparing to deliver.
 If one of the arbitrators considers that an action by a member of the group on the ground constitutes such an attempt, he must do so in the first place.
 If a member of the field group deliberately attempts to attempt such an endeavor, procedures, other than a warning, must be taken immediately.

 In addition to the previous point, it is unfair to any member of the opposing team, verbally or through action, to deliberately want to distract or obstruct the batsman once the striker has received the ball.
-It is up to either arbitrator to decide whether a distraction or obstruction is voluntary or not.
-No batsmen set sway will be excluded from this delivery.
+It is up to the umpire to decide whether a distraction or obstruction is voluntary or not.

-5) Dangerous and unfair action at the bowling by the referee:
+5) Unfair Action at the Bowling by the Referee

 According to ICC rules Ask the captain, when the ball is dead, to immediately remove the keel.